86challenge/rules/rules.typ

     + Non-OEM cat-back exhaust with a weight greater than 32 lbs is allowed (removal of any catalyst is prohibited)

 + #heading[GT Radial Street Class]
-  _This class allows moderate modification flexibility and balances competition between generations through Modification Points.
+  _Allows moderate modification flexibility and balances competition between generations through Modification Points.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._

   + Drivers are allotted 3 modification points according to #link(<mods>)[Modification Points]

+  + Any performance modification not listed in #link(<mods>)[Modification Points] is prohibited.

   + Minimum weight is #highlight[2800 lbs without driver and with a full tank of gas]